jamiegau/cinema-catcher-app/README.md

 `docker-compose` is now installed as part of docker and is no longer an extra install requirement.

 ### Other required tools

+Git is required to download the Repository.
+To install it:

 ```
 sudo apt install git